-Major changes to the Patient Assistance Transport Scheme (PATS) have been announced by Minister for Health Stephen Wade, as a direct result of feedback from our public forum held in Mount Gambier in 2019.
+Major changes to the Patient Assistance Transport Scheme (PATS) have been announced, as a direct result of feedback from our public forum held in Mount Gambier in 2019.

 Additionally, the scheme will now support people with a terminal condition who are seeing a medical specialist to continue to see that specialist.